dcm4che-dockerfiles/logstash-dcm4chee/README.md

 #### `SSL_VERIFY`

-Verify the identity of the other end of the SSL connection against the CA. Default value is `true`.
+Verify the identity of the other end of the SSL connection against the CA. Default value is `false`.

 #### `COLLECTD_PORT`